 Our competitors have developed, are developing or will develop product candidates and processes competitive with our product candidates.
 Competitive therapeutic treatments include those that have already been approved and accepted by the medical community and any new treatments that enter the market.
 We believe that a significant number of products are currently under development, and may become commercially available in the future, for the treatment of conditions for which we may attempt to develop product candidates.
 In particular, there is intense and rapidly evolving competition in the immunoregulatory therapeutics field.
 Our competitors include larger and better funded pharmaceutical, biopharmaceutical, biotechnological and therapeutics companies.
 Moreover, we also compete with universities and other research institutions that may be active in oncology research and could be in direct competition with us.
 We also compete with these organizations to recruit management, scientists and clinical development personnel, which could negatively affect our level of expertise and our ability to execute our business plan.
-We will also face competition in establishing clinical trial sites, registering subjects for clinical trials and in identifying and in-licensing new product candidates.
+We will also face competition in establishing clinical trials itses, registering subjects for clinical trials and in identifying and in-licensing new product candidates.
 Smaller or early-stage companies may also prove to be significant competitors, particularly through collaborative arrangements with large and established companies.

-All of our product candidates, if approved, will compete with a range of therapeutic treatments that are either in development or currently marketed.
-We are aware of companies that have advanced adenosine A2A receptor antagonists into early- or late-stage clinical development for non-oncology indications, primarily Parkinson's disease.
-These companies include Merck & Co., Inc. that has evaluated preladenant in Parkinson's disease.
-In addition, Kyowa Hakko Kirin Pharma, Inc. has approval in Japan for an adenosine A2A receptor antagonist for use in Parkinson's disease and is currently conducting a Phase 3 study in the United States for Parkinson's disease.
-Within oncology, Novartis has announced an exclusive licensing agreement with Palobiofarma SL and is conducting a Phase 1 trial.
-AstraZeneca plc has licensed a preclinical A2A antagonist for use in cancer therapy from Heptares, Inc. Merck KgaA has entered into a pre-clinical collaboration with Domain Therapeutics Inc. to develop programs targeting the adenosine pathway.
+Kyowa Hakko Kirin has approval in Japan and the US for istradefylline, an A2A antagonist, in Parkinson's disease.
+Within oncology, Novartis has announced an exclusive licensing agreement with Palobiofarma SL and is conducting a Phase 1 trial with an A2A antagonist.
+AstraZeneca plc is conducting clinical trials with an A2A antagonist for use in cancer therapy.
+Merck KgaA has entered into a pre-clinical collaboration with Domain Therapeutics Inc. to develop programs targeting the adenosine pathway.
 In addition, Redoxtherapies, Inc., which was acquired by Juno Therapeutics and subsequently by Celgene, and Arcus Biosciences, Inc. are developing A2A receptor antagonists for cancer.
 Astra Zeneca, Bristol-Myers Squib, and Novartis in partnership with Surface Oncology, Inc. have initiated clinical trials with anti-CD73 antibodies in cancer patients.
-More generally, in the field of immuno-oncology, there are large pharmaceutical companies with approved products or products or products in late-stage development that target other immune checkpoints, including PD-1, PD-L1 or CTLA-4.
+More generally, in the field of immuno-oncology, there are large pharmaceutical companies with approved products or products in late-stage development that target other immune checkpoints, including PD-1, PD-L1 or CTLA-4.
 These companies include Bristol-Myers Squibb (nivolumab, ipilimumab), Merck (pembrolizumab), Genentech (atezolizumab) and AstraZeneca (durvalumab, tremelimumab).
 Janssen Pharmaceuticals, Inc. and AbbVie Inc. are co-marketing Imbruvica (ibrutinib), which is a small molecule inhibitor of the kinase BTK that has also been reported to inhibit ITK.